EternityForest/scullery/README.md

-### scullery.iceflow.GstreamerPipeline
+### scullery.iceflow.GStreamerPipeline
 This is the base class for making GStreamer apps

 #### addElement(elementType, name=None, connectToOutput=None,**kwargs)

 Adds an element to the pipe and returns a weakref proxy.
 Normally, this will connect to the last added element, but you can explicitly pass a an object to connect to.
-If the last object is a decodebin, it will be connected when a pad on that is available.
+If the last object is a decodebin, it will be connected when a suitable pad on that is available.

 The `**kwargs` are used to set properties of the element.

+#### addPILCapture(resolution, connectToOutput=None,buffer=1)
+Adds a PILCapture object which acts like a video sink.
+It will buffer the most recent N frames, discarding as needed.

+##### PILCapture.pull()
+Return a video frame as a PIL/Pillow Image.
+May return None on empty buffers.

 #### setProperty(element, property, value)
 Set a prop of an element, with some added nice features like converting strings to GstCaps where needed, and checking that filesrc locations are actually